veenusmalik/Quiz-Master-App/README.md

 AstroIQ is a feature-rich, responsive, and intelligent quiz web application built using the Flask web framework.
 It’s designed to make knowledge testing engaging, accurate, and visually appealing.
 Whether you're a student preparing for exams or an educator conducting assessments, AstroIQ offers a dynamic and powerful environment for learning through quizzes.

 🚀 Core Features of AstroIQ

 👤 Rich & Responsive User Experience

-✨ Modern UI with Bootstrap – Clean and professional layout using Bootstrap and custom CSS for smooth navigation.
+✨ Modern UI with Bootstrap – Clean and professional layout using Bootstrap and custom CSS for smooth navigation

 🧠 Multiple Quiz Attempts – Users can retake quizzes, and each attempt is recorded for performance tracking.